-You’ve seen your friend’s 3D printer or really liked the 3D printer you saw at work or school, so you bought your own… now what?
+You’ve seen your friend’s 3D printer or really liked the 3D printer you saw at work or school.
+So you bought your own… now what?
 Every 3D modeler has taken the same demanding path to get to the base of the 3D design.
 It seems like an adventure for people.
 Now let us quickly look at the tips for beginner 3D modelers.

-To get excellent results in 3D modeling you must have the passion for everything related to computers, understanding of, and the way objects are placed in space and be an imaginative thinker.
+To get excellent results in 3D modeling you must have the passion.
+Therefore, everything related to computers, understanding of, and the way objects are placed in space and be an imaginative thinker.

-Once you get close to 3D modeling hub; it opens windows to limitless opportunities.
+Once you get close to the 3D modeling hub; it opens windows to limitless opportunities.
 The process is being used in various industries, from medicine to fashion, to engineering to entertainment.
-No matter the direction you choose to follow, 3D modeling will certainly turn out to be a great skill.
+No matter the direction you choose to follow.
+3D modeling will certainly turn out to be a great skill.
 Below is the information regarding the tips that beginner 3D modelers should follow.

 A 3D model is a virtual representation of a three-dimensional object that is generated on a computer.
 It is a model that can be rotated and observed from all angles.
 A 3D file like this is needed as input for a 3D printer.

 About 3D Printing a 3D Model

 Not all 3D models were created with 3D printing in mind.
 Often 3D files were created for animation movies or computer games, and typically these models still need to be prepared for 3D printing.
 There are several design rules to keep in mind about this.
 But a very reoccurring issue is getting the right “Wall Thickness”.
 Wall thickness is simply the distance between one surface of your model and its opposite sheer surface.

 This is like learning a new language: you start by learning the alphabet, then different diphthongs, then short words, and then you get to the tough part of putting them all together.
 The same goes with 3D modeling.